raxtemur/OmniGround/README.md

 </p>

-OmniFusion open source version core is Mistral-7B.
-Initially focusing on images, we selected the CLIP-ViT-L as the visual encoder for its efficient information transfer capabilities.
-The most important component of OmniFusion is its adapter, a mechanism allowing the language model to interpret and incorporate information from different modalities.
-The adapter is a single-layer, four-headed transformer, which has shown superior performance compared to simpler linear layers or MLP structures.
+The open source OmniFusion core is Mistral-7B.
+There are two versions of the model: the first uses one visual encoder CLIP-ViT-L, the second uses two encoders (CLIP-ViT-L and Dino V2).
+Initially focusing on images, we chose CLIP-ViT-L as a visual encoder due to for its efficient information transfer capabilities.

+The most important component of OmniFusion is its adapter, a mechanism that allows the language model to interpret and incorporate information from different modalities.
+For the single encoder version, the adapter is a single-layer four-headed transformer layer that has shown superior performance compared to simpler linear layers or MLP structures.
+The model with two encoders uses an adapter that collects features from all layers of visual encoders, this adapter does not have an attention layer.

-This adapter takes embeddings from the visual encoder (excluding the CLS token) and maps them into textual embeddings compatible with the language model.
+The adapter takes embeddings from the visual encoder (excluding the CLS token) and maps them to textual embeddings that are compatible with the language model.

-To further enhance the model's multimodal capabilities, we employ trainable special tokens to mark the beginning and end of visual data within the text sequence.
+To further enhance the multimodal capabilities of the model, we use learnable custom tokens to mark the beginning and end of visual data in a text sequence.

 ### Training Process consists of two stages

-1. Pre-training the adapter on Image Captioning tasks (LAION, CC-4M).
+1. Pre-training the adapter on Image Captioning tasks (LAION, CC-4M, etc.).
-2. Once the adapter has learned to map ViT's visual embeddings to the language model's textual space, we proceed to unfreeze Mistral for improved understanding of dialog formats and complex queries.
+2. Once the adapter has learned to map visual embeddings to the language model's textual space, we proceed to unfreeze Mistral for improved understanding of dialog formats and complex queries.
+3. The dataset consists of data in English and Russian, the English part has the following structure:

 <p align="left">
 <img src="./content/datasets.png" width="80%">